 The Authority participates in the Virginia Pooled OPEB Trust Fund ("Trust Fund"), an agent multipleemployer plan that operates an irrevocable trust established for the purpose of accumulating assets to fund postemployment health care benefits.
 The Trust Fund is established as an investment vehicle for participating employers to accumulate assets to fund OPEB.
 Plan assets are usually in the form of stocks, bonds, and other classes of investments, that have been segregated and restricted in a trust, in which (a) contributions to the plan are irrevocable, (b) assets are dedicated to providing benefits to retirees and their beneficiaries, and (c) assets are legally protected from creditors of the employer or plan administrator, for the payment of benefits in accordance with terms of the plan.
-The Trust Fund issues a separate Comprehensive Annual Financial Report, which can be obtained by requesting a copy from the Plan Administrator, Virginia Municipal League, at P.O.
+The Trust Fund is governed by a Board of Trustees composed of local officials elected at an Annual Meeting of participants of the Trust Fund that issues a separate Comprehensive Annual Financial Report, which can be obtained by requesting a copy from the Plan Administrator, Virginia Municipal League, at P.O.
 Box 12164, Richmond, Virginia 23241.